-Following more than two decades of research, Galbraith found documentary evidence that showed the establishment of the first football club in Yokohama as early as 1866.
+In 2009, Galbraith found documentary evidence that showed the establishment of the first football club in Yokohama as early as 1866.

 An article dated Jan.
 26, 1866, titled "Yokohama Foot Ball Club" from the then Yokohama-based Japan Times, describes a meeting held to organize the club and elect five members to its committee, including Lord Walter Talbot Kerr, an officer of the Royal Navy stationed in Yokohama at the time.